The prior had a few lessons I learned in elementary school.

 Once I had ventured through 1st, 2nd, 3rd, and 4th grade, my mind catapulted to middle school.
 This place was better by far, and I had a girlfriend from my neighborhood who shared classes with me.
 We were into Led Zeppelin, Journey, John Travolta, and Olivia Newton-John.
 We went roller skating every weekend and played Pac-man until dawn.
 We laughed, talked, and shared many secrets.
 These were some of my best childhood memories.

 But for some reason, it seemed like I walked through life with a target on my chest.
-Something inside me seemed to draw the sharks.
+Something inside of me seemed to draw the sharks.
 Have you ever seen a geek with nerdy glasses and high-water pants get the attention he didn’t want?
-I think we all have seen that antelope on the Wild Kingdom walking with a limp.
+I think we all have seen an antelope on the Wild Kingdom walking with a limp.
 The lion crouches.
 He crouches down and waits for the sick one, the scared one, the one that can’t keep up with the herd.
 It’s an easy target.
 I seemed to have one of those postures that bent downward.

 I walked home with one of my girlfriends every day.
-And so after the stumbling bleacher incident, I headed down the sidewalk oblivious to the funnel cloud.
+And so after the stumbling bleacher incident, I headed down the sidewalk, oblivious to the funnel cloud.
 The school sat back off the road and was almost hidden by the trees.
 The adjacent parking lot was that of a church with a line of trees and a fence.
 The sidewalk that ran down the long road between buildings eventually led to a big intersection where a crosswalk officer directed the school traffic and allowed us to cross the street.
 This was, however, unseen from the church.

 “You pushing my cousin?”
 “You knocked her down in chorus.